+Our Quiver Quantitative review looks at this company, which offers the alt data and how to use it to the fullest in your trading.
 Have you heard of alternative data?
-Our Quiver Quantitative review looks at this company that offers the alt data and how to use it to the fullest in your trading.
-It’s a free tool so when it comes to those trading tools, free is always a good price.
-We’re going to look at what they offer as well as how to use it in our Quiver Quant review.
+It’s a free tool, so when it comes to those trading tools, free is always a good price.
+We will look at what they offer and how to use it in our Quiver Quant review.

-Using this data, analysts are able to create algorithms and other computer models to make presumably profitable investing decisions.
+Analysts can use this data to create algorithms and other computer models to make presumably profitable investing decisions.
 Is this starting to sound familiar?
-If you hang out on FinTwit, you’ve no doubt heard of people referring to the institutional algos, or algorithms, having an effect on the markets.
+If you hang out on FinTwit, you’ve undoubtedly heard of people referring to the institutional algos, or algorithms, affecting the markets.

-A majority of these algos use quantitative analysis to form entry or exit prices, as well as establishing support and resistance levels.
+Most of these algos use quantitative analysis to form entry or exit prices and establish support and resistance levels.
 An estimated 70-80% of trades carried out on the U.S. markets are by algorithmic traders.
-Needless to say, quant analysis is an important part of the financial world.
-Which is why we’re doing this Quiver Quantitative review.
+Quant analysis is an important part of the financial world, so we’re doing this Quiver Quantitative review.

 At first glance, the site looks fairly basic without any advertising or distractions.
 But once you dive into the heart of Quiver Quantitative, you can quickly see just how valuable this information is.
 At the very top of your dashboard is a giant search bar, where you can enter the name of most stocks available on the U.S. markets.